BarryLiuCQ/RoboND-Kinematics-Project/README.md

 ## Setting up the environment:

-I have used Ubuntu 16.04 LTS OS for this project.
+I have used the following environment to run this project:

+* Ubuntu 16.04 LTS OS
+* ROS Kinetic 1.12.12
+* Gazebo 7.9
+* RVIZ version 1.12.15 (Qt version 5.5.1 & OGRE version 1.9.0)

+### installation steps:

 * Clone this repository to your home directory:
 ```sh